 At 72, I learnt to swim last year, and I am delighted.
 However, I have a problem incorrect front crawl body position.
 Apparently my legs drop down in the water behind me and try as I might I cannot keep a level profile.
 Have you any tips to correct this?

 Congratulations on learning to swim, and thank you for being one of those people who prove that age has nothing to do with swimming.
 Anyone can do it!

-As far as your front crawl body position goes, the problem is usually to do with the position of your head either during your stroke cycles or when you breathe.
+As far as your front crawl body position goes, the problem usually has to do with the position of your head, either during your stroke cycles or when you breathe.

 Think of your body a little like a see-saw.
-As your head rises your legs will drop and as your head lowers, your legs will rise.
-Not quite as obviously like a see-saw because only a slight raise of the head can cause a dramatic sinking of the legs in some people.
+As your head rises, your legs will drop, and as your head lowers, your legs will rise.
+Not quite as obviously as a see-saw because only a slight raise of the head can cause a dramatic sinking of the legs in some people.

 As you turn your head to breathe, your head should roll to the side as you look almost at your shoulder.
 Your head should then roll back down and remain still again.

 The most common mistake is after the breath has been taken, swimmers tend to lift the head and look forwards just before the face is placed back into the water.
-The result, legs begin to sink.
+As a result, the legs begin to sink.